 Magical San Miguel

-To repeat, there is no bad time to visit San Miguel de Allende, but if you can schedule a trip around one of these events, you’ll get the most and the best of San Miguel all wrapped up in a festive bow.
+The bottom line is still the same.
+Come to San Miguel de Allende.
+It is still magical.
+And if you can schedule a trip around one of these events, you’ll get the most and the best of San Miguel all wrapped up in a festive bow.

 But be warned, San Miguel de Allende is contagious.
 Once exposed to its magic, you may never recover.